-E. Outcomes and Value Journal Club
+D. Outcomes and Value Journal Club

-The resident will present a 15 min presentation + 15 min discussion of an article on ambulatory clinic pharmacist outcomes and value at a team retreat.
-This should be precepted by the RPD.
+The resident will present a 15 min presentation + 15 min discussion of an article on ambulatory clinic pharmacist outcome or value to service to the ambulatory clinic pharmacist team.

 VIII.
 Meetings

 To broaden and coordinate the residency experience, residents may be requested to attend a variety of meetings throughout the year.
 These may be departmental meetings, administrative staff meetings, or clinical meetings.
 In most cases, the preceptor will assign meeting attendance at the beginning of the month.
 In other cases, the resident will be requested to attend a specific meeting by another preceptor to broaden the resident's educational experience or assist with the development of a project.
 It is the residents' responsibility to communicate meeting attendance to the appropriate individuals.